cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/notes.day10.md

 }
 ```

-This addes in the necessary transform feedback calls, as well as swapping between our read/write buffers of data.
+This addes in the necessary transform feedback calls, as well as swapping between our read/write buffers of data. *NOTE THAT YOU'LL ALSO NEED TO MAKE SURE THAT THE `position` VARIABLE IS ACCESSIBLE INSIDE OF THIS FUNCTION*.
+You can fix that by adding a variable declaration at the ttop

 ### Update our vertex shader